 RAG (Optional)

-This is particularly useful if you have a very specific and detialed annottaion to work with.
-It can significantly imrpove the granularity and accuracy of the annotation.
-It automatically extract marker information and genearte a report as additional informatyion for default CASSIA pipeline.
+This is particularly useful if you have a very specific and detailed annotation to work with.
+It can significantly improve the granularity and accuracy of the annotation.
+It automatically extracts marker information and generates a report as additional information for the default CASSIA pipeline.

 Installation